 Julian Date Converter

-Convert any calendar date to Julian Date (JD) and Modified Julian Date (MJD).
+Convert any calendar date to Julian Date (JD) and Modified Julian Date (MJD), and convert a JD back to a calendar date and time of day.

 Julian Date (JD) is a continuous count of days from noon on January 1, 4713 BC (Julian Calendar).
 It provides a universal timescale for astronomy, eliminating confusion from calendar systems, time zones, and leap years.